jacobcode01/AutoIQ/README.md

 > `api.main` : Refers to the main.py file inside the api folder.
 >
 > `app` : The FastAPI instance defined in your code.
->
-> Code is baked into the image, so `--reload` won't pick up changes here.

 ### 5. Access the FastAPI Server
 Once the container is running, open your browser and navigate to :